 The Broads National Park is made up of a large number of shallow lakes, connected by smaller dykes and backwaters and is Britain’s largest protected wetland.
 It’s less than 5 miles from Winterton-on-sea.
 Getting out on the water is an absolute must when you visit this part of Norfolk.
 These delightful waterways are brilliant for canoeing and fishing whilst the wildlife spotting opportunities are incredible – I went on an electric boat last summer and saw a swimming water snake.

 From April to October you can take a very reasonably priced boat trip aboard Ross’ Wildlife tour from Horsey.
 Our guests rave about this trip and the memorable tour leader, Ross.
 You can hire electric (always go electric) day boats at our neighbouring village at Martham Ferry Boat Yard, or go on a canoe or Stand Up Paddle tour with Norfolk Outdoor Adventures.
-If some of your party are in a wheelchair or have any other additional needs the Nancy Oldfield Trust specialise in accessible boating on the broads but be sure to book in advance of your arrival at the barn.
+If some of your party are in a wheelchair or have any other additional needs the Nancy Oldfield Trust specialise in accessible boating on the Broads but be sure to book in advance of your arrival.

-Other ideas of things to do around Winterton-on-sea include Wroxham Barn’s Junior Farm is a great option for young kids – they can cuddle rabbits, bottle feed lambs and meet goats.
-If the weather really isn’t pleasant then Yarmouth’s Sealife Centre, Marina Centre Swimming pool or Jump warehouse are good options.
+Other ideas of things to do around Winterton-on-sea with kids include Wroxham Barn’s Junior Farm is a great option for young kids – they can cuddle rabbits, bottle feed lambs and meet goats.
+If the weather really isn’t pleasant then Yarmouth’s Sealife Centre, or Jump warehouse are good options.
+Yarmouth’s Joyland and Pleasurewood hills are also great options.
+For a picnic spot I’d really recommend How Hill, in the heart of the Norfolk Broads.
+Here is a little film of a day out we had here recently.

 Go for a drink in the Fisherman’s Return.